 Step 2 – Finalize Forms

-Now it is time to go to the Notes and Recordkeeping forms and make sure you have all the ones you classify as important completed.
+Next, go to the Notes and Recordkeeping forms.
+Make sure you have all the ones you classify as important completed.
 This might depend upon your local homeschool requirements, too.
-I personally like the attendance forms, activity log, and achievement record for test scores.
+I personally like to complete the attendance forms, activity log, and achievement record for test scores.
 You do not have to fill out every one, just the ones that will help you get a snapshot of the year, what your state might require, and remember what you want to remember.
-Keep in mind that your homeschool planners will double as a memory book for each year of homeschooling.
+Your homeschool planners will double as a memory book for each year of homeschooling.

 Step 3 – Year End Review

-Next have your child fill out the Year End Review found in every one of our planners.
+Now, have your child fill out the Year End Review found in every planner.
 Since we are looking to foster independence, it is important for our kids to have a say in how they think the year went.
 It will really help you not only close out the current year, but look ahead as well.
 This is a great opportunity to have a conversation with your child about where they did well and where opportunities exist for improvement.

-Now that you have your child’s planner all updated and filled out, you have enough information to hand out “grades” if you choose to do that.
+Now that you have your child’s planner all updated and filled out, you have enough information to hand out grades, if you choose to do that.
 You can use a typical grading scale to calculate letter grade or percentages.
-In the younger years, we focused mostly on effort and in eighth grade started preparing for grades since we record those in the high school years.
+In the younger years, we focused mostly on effort.
+In eighth grade, we started preparing for grades since we record those in the high school years.
 Make sure you look through the year or semester as a whole and not just the last few weeks.

-Once you have it all finished, it is time to schedule a special meeting one on one with your child.
+Lastly, once you have it all finished, it is time to schedule a special meeting one on one with your child.
 You can read through tips and ideas for how to conduct your meeting here.
 Focus on keeping it fun and productive.
-Make sure you take their completion certificate filled out and ready to present, so they can feel accomplished for all they did through the year!
+Make sure you take their completion certificate filled out and ready to present, so they can feel accomplished for all they completed throughout the year!